IBM/tekton-tutorial-openshift/README.md

 Although this file is small there is a lot going on here.
 Let's break it down from top to bottom:

 * The PipelineRun does not have a fixed name.
 It uses `generateName` to generate a name each time it is created.
 This is because a particular PipelineRun resource executes the pipeline only once.
 If you want to run the pipeline again, you cannot modify an existing PipelineRun resource to request it to re-run -- you must create a new PipelineRun resource.
 While you could use `name` to assign a unique name to your PipelineRun each time you create one, it is much easier to use `generateName`.

 * The Pipeline resource is identified under the `pipelineRef` key.

 * Parameters exposed by the pipeline are set to specific values such as the Git repository to clone, the image to build, and the yaml file to deploy.
 This example builds a [go program that calculates an approximation of pi](src/picalc.go).
 The source includes a [Dockerfile](src/Dockerfile) which runs tests, compiles the code, and builds an image for execution.

-    **You must edit** the `picalc-pipeline-run.yaml` file to substitute the values of `<REGISTRY>` with the information for your private container registry.

-    * To find the value for `<REGISTRY>`, enter the command `oc get routes -n openshift-image-registry`.
+  > **NOTE** *You must edit* the `picalc-pipeline-run.yaml` file to substitute the values of `<REGISTRY>` with the information for your private container registry.
+To find the value for `<REGISTRY>`, enter the command `oc get routes -n openshift-image-registry`.

 * The service account named `pipeline-account` which we created earlier is specified to provide the credentials needed for the pipeline to run successfully.